The Cybersphere

 May 1, 2026

-Data Science Techniques That Speed Up Incident Response
+Data Science for Faster Incident Response

 Clustering, timeline analysis, and NLP for incident response.
 Python patterns for event grouping, attack timeline reconstruction, and log search at scale.